Pennsylvania Route 248: Northampton County

-Upon passing through the Lehigh Gap, PA 248 enters Lehigh Township in Northampton County, which is in the Lehigh Valley, and the freeway ends upon intersecting the northern terminus of PA 873 in the community of Weiders Crossing.
+Upon passing through the Lehigh Gap, PA 248 enters Lehigh Township in Northampton County, which is in the Lehigh Valley, and the freeway ends upon intersecting the northern terminus of PA 873 in Weiders Crossing.
 At this point, the Appalachian Trail begins following PA 248.
 A short distance later, the route intersects the northern terminus of PA 145, at which point it turns southeast away from the Lehigh River and narrows to a two-lane undivided road called Lehigh Drive, with the Appalachian Trail heading to the northeast.
 The road passes through forests before continuing into a mix of farmland, woods, and development.
-PA 248 intersects the western terminus of PA 946 in the community of Berlinsville and continues through rural areas with some development.
-The route passes through the community of Indianland before it reaches Cherryville, where it intersects Blue Mountain Drive.
+PA 248 intersects the western terminus of PA 946 in Berlinsville and continues through rural areas with some development.
+The route passes through Indianland before it reaches Cherryville, where it intersects Blue Mountain Drive.
 The road winds east through a mix of farms, trees, and residences, passing through Pennsville.
-PA 248 heads into Moore Township and continues through rural land as Pheasant Drive, crossing the Hokendauqua Creek and passing through the community of Beersville before curving southeast at the community of Dannersville.
+PA 248 heads into Moore Township and continues through rural land as Pheasant Drive, crossing the Hokendauqua Creek and passing through Beersville before curving southeast at Dannersville.

 The route enters East Allen Township and passes a mix of residential areas and farmland as West Main Boulevard, curving to the east.
 PA 248 continues into the borough of Bath and becomes West Main Street, lined with homes.
 The road curves southeast and intersects PA 987 and the eastern terminus of PA 329 at Race Street.
 At this point, PA 987 joins PA 248 for a concurrency on West Main Street, crossing the Monocacy Creek.
 A block later, the two routes turn north onto South Chestnut Street, passing homes.
 At the Northampton Street intersection, PA 248 splits to the east on Northampton Street and PA 987 continues north on North Chestnut Street.
 A block past PA 987, the route crosses PA 512 and continues through residential areas.